lana-20/qa-hr-interview-questions/README.md

 These weaknesses do not directly impact the core responsibilities of an SDET role, thus showing that you are a suitable candidate.

-Remember to keep your responses concise and focused, and provide examples wherever possible to illustrate your points themuse.com.
+Remember to keep your responses concise and focused, and provide examples wherever possible to illustrate your points.
 It's also beneficial to tie your strengths directly to the job description and explain how they would benefit the company.

 By providing honest, thoughtful responses to the question about your strengths and weaknesses, you demonstrate self-awareness and a commitment to personal growth, which are valuable traits in any professional role.